kostadin-t/btp-terraform/units/unit_3_1/README.md

 > [!NOTE]
 > We named the file `terraform.tfvars` as this will be automatically picjed up when executing a command of the Terraform CLI.
 If you want to name it differently you must add `-var-file=filename` to point the CLI to the right file.

 With this the setup is finished now at least for the configuration we provisioned before.
 But wait a second: aren't there some constraints concerning the variables we defined?
 We did not think about that when we used static values, but now, maybe it would make sense to bring in some additional validation.

-Let's do that
+Let's do that!

 ### Adding validations